Runbo94/leetcode-coding/dynamic_programming.md

 # Dynamic Programming

 In a simple language, DP is to use more space to make your algorithm more efficiency.
-In other words, if there are many repetition in the algorithm, we can store the intermediate results in order to use it afterward.
+In other words, if there are many repetition in the algorithm, we can store the intermediate results in order to use it afterward.<br>
 简而言之，以空间换取时间。

 ## Characteristics of DP Problem